 - Lubricate door hinges & window locks with a dab of petroleum jelly to ensure they open smoothly when you return.
 Close and lock all external windows and doors.

-Unbelievably, mice can get into a space as small as a wedding ring, so make sure you have wire mesh placed securely over any hole or air vent, to stop the little critters getting inside!
+Unbelievably, mice can get into a space as small as a wedding ring, so make sure you have wire mesh placed securely over any hole or air vent to stop the little critters from getting inside!

-Tidy the outside decking areas and garden, store away garden furniture, garden ornaments and other accessories, leave nothing outside that will blow away in strong winds.
-If you have an outdoor storage unit, make sure it is securely locked and the window covered to keep the contents out of sight.
+Tidy the outside decking areas and garden, store away garden furniture, garden ornaments and other accessories, and leave nothing outside that will blow away in strong winds.
+If you have an outdoor storage unit, ensure it is securely locked, and the window is covered to keep the contents out of sight.